abikesa/tylerperry/coenbrothers.md

 3. Physics
 4. Song
 5. Art
    - Indifference.
 Chigurh was an antagonist masquerading as "the indifference of the cosmos" and one character was not having any of it...
 She refuses his offer of a [coin toss](https://en.wikipedia.org/wiki/No_Country_for_Old_Men) for her life, stating that he cannot pass blame to luck: the choice is his.
+Ethan Coen explained that the "pitiless quality" was a "hallmark of the book, which has an unforgiving landscape and characters but is also about finding some kind of beauty without being sentimental."
    - Enabling
    - Antagonist
 6. Life